RozitaTeymourzadeh/waferImage2waferMap/README.md

 YDIES:2.945   step along Y
 ```
 ## Image Definition
 Wafer image is RGB color space.
-RGB color space or RGB color system, constructs all the colors from the combination of the Red, Green and Blue colors.
+RGB color space or RGB color system, construct all the colors from the combination of the Red, Green and Blue colors.
 The red, green and blue use 8 bits each, which have integer values from 0 to 255.
 This makes 256*256*256=16777216 possible colors.
-See [Image Defination](https://www.rapidtables.com/web/color/RGB_Color.html).
+See [Image Definition](https://www.rapidtables.com/web/color/RGB_Color.html).

 ### Image Contrast
 Contrast is the difference in luminance or color that makes an object (or its representation in an image or display) distinguishable.
 In visual perception of the real world, contrast is determined by the difference in the color and brightness of the object and other objects within the same field of view.
 (Wikipedia).
 Brightness and contrast factors are significant factors that could result in failing or passing the ASIC processor component from the image.
-These factors is set in the configuration file and with the same test environment no tuning is required.
-It is recommended to switch off the flash light while taking photo from the wafer.
+These factors are set in the configuration file and with the same test environment, no tuning is required.
+It is recommended to switch off the flashlight while taking a photo from the wafer.

 ### Edge Detection Filter
-Edge detection filter defines a complete die mask and considers it as healthy die.
+Edge detection filter defines a complete die mask and considers it as a healthy die.
 Then it tries to find a matching chip die size by applying edge detection technique.
 Fatal die processor can be detected by detecting faulty edge less than a certain threshold and the algorithm will ignore the NOK die in the mass production in the factory line.
 For this purpose, image processing tool is designed and implemented.

 - RGB Maker
 - Pattern Detector